 Engagement Photos That Tell a Story!

-Staging your engagement photos takes a little thought and creativity.
+Staging your engagement photos takes thought and creativity.
 First, you want to choose a location that speaks to who you are as a couple.
-Then, you want to choose clothing that will enhance your shoot instead of interfering with the shoot.
-You can choose an award-winning photographer, have the perfect lighting, and breathtaking scenery and still not capture the essence of who you are as a couple.
+Then, you want to choose clothing that will enhance your shoot, instead of interfering.
+You can choose an award-winning photographer, have the perfect lighting, and breathtaking scenery, and still not capture the essence of who you are as a couple.
 What is the difference?
 The clothing!

-2. Get your good side!
+1. Get your good side!
 We don’t mean just your profile.
-If you’ve got legs to die for, then show those off!
+If you have legs to die for, then show those off!
 If your man has some arms to make another guy jealous, then find a way to accentuate those muscles.
-It’s winter, and in most of the U.S., that means cold weather, so find a way to emphasize your best features even with extra layers.
+If it is winter, and in most of the U.S. that means cold weather, so find a way to emphasize your best features even with extra layers.
 That may mean you snap a few outdoor photos with a winter wonderland backdrop, but focus more of your photo shoot indoors, around a cozy fire, or being playful in the kitchen.

 With a few simple tips, your engagement photos can tell the story of who you really are as a couple.